ryftchen/foo/README.md

   ```

   Configuration information is stored in `$HOME/.foo/configure/foo.json`, and the executed log is also written to `$HOME/.foo/log/foo.log`.
 - The parameters are provided for building or static analysis.
-Build with options such as *-\-lint*, *-\-query*, etc.
+Build with options like *-\-lint cpp*, etc.

 ### How to run